 Pesticides have run off from a nearby farm into side streams of the Fraser River, polluting your habitat.

-Move back 1 space fry.
+Move back 1 space

 A large house is built near your river home.
 Trees are cut down and soil goes into the river.
-Lose a health point

-Your dark colour as a larva has given you excellent camouflage against a hungry salmon
+Your dark colour as a larva has given you excellent camouflage against a hungry salmon fry.